ducthuan1595/VMO-admin-commercy/README.md

 # OVERVIEW

-- Create an online buying book
+- Create an buying and pay book online
 - It has client and admin website
 - Help user can order book online and track order process
 - Allow admin to manage users, items, flashsales, vouchers,...
+- The chart compares income by monthly and yearly
 - Review and feedback products
 - authentication with google, facebook, email